labzero/adpq/README.md

 * Leveraging existing usability research
   * Baymard Institute, an ecommerce usability research firm who uses qualitative and quantitative research methods.

-**e.
-Used GitHub to document code commits**
+####E. Used GitHub to document code commits
 > Yes, we’ve used Github fully for peer-review and as our sole code repository.

-**f.
-Used Swagger to document the RESTful API, and provided a link to the Swagger API**
+####F. Used Swagger to document the RESTful API, and provided a link to the Swagger API
 > Yes, we've implemented Swagger, you can view it [here](http://adpq.labzero.com:88/swagger-ui)

-**g.
-Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0**
+####G. Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0
 > Yes, we have used HTML and CSS in a manner that complies with the ADA and WCAG 2.0

-**h.
-Created or used a design style guide and/or a pattern library**
+####H. Created or used a design style guide and/or a pattern library
 * Utilized the US Web Design Standards for user experience, visual design and responsive guidelines and patterns.
 * Leveraged the Baymard Institute’s research-based user interaction guidelines for eCommerce product lists, homepages and checkout.

-**i.
-Performed usability tests with people**
+####I. Performed usability tests with people
 > We showed functional prototypes to the following individuals facilitated by a “Think Aloud” qualitative user test.
 * [Robert Lee](https://github.com/labzero/adpq/blob/develop/docs/03-UserInterviews/03-Interview2.2RobertLeeConceptTest.pdf)
 * [Tracey Thompson](https://github.com/labzero/adpq/blob/develop/docs/09-UserTesting/03-Interview4.1TraceyThompsonUsabilityTest.pdf)

-**j.
-Used an iterative approach, where feedback informed subsequent work or versions of the prototype**
+####J. Used an iterative approach, where feedback informed subsequent work or versions of the prototype
 > We began by clarifying the business case and target outcomes without proposing solutions.
 This sets the stage for each activity to be oriented around learning and empowers each team member to bring their expertise and creativity into the solutions which are iteratively built and tested.
 Learnings from each activity are fed back into subsequent iterations, cross-functionally.
 * Product Owner led goal-oriented kickoff and drafted a first version of the “Speclet” to align and hold the team accountable to high-level key outcomes and measurements.
 * [Explorations](https://github.com/labzero/adpq/tree/develop/docs) improve in fidelity based on our learning needs